discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Stability
 - Correct application of <Boon name="Stability"/> requires knowledge of the encounters and which attacks and be negated with <Boon name="Stability"/> without taking too much damage.
 - <Skill name="Mantra of Concentration"/> is your main tool and grants 4 stacks of <Boon name="Stability"/> after the initial channel and 3 stacks of <Boon name="Stability"/> for each of the two remaining casts.
 If a phase requires <Boon name="Stability"/> right at the start, it makes sense to precast the channeled version e.g. Arkk.

-- <Skill name="Distortion"/> grants 3 stacks of <Boon name="Stability"/> at once and should be used as a backup source, while at least one instance of <Skill name="Mantra of Concentration"/> is recharging.
+- <Skill name="Distortion"/> share 3 stacks of <Boon name="Stability"/> through <Trait name="Bountiful Disillusionment"/> and should be used as a backup source, while at least one instance of <Skill name="Mantra of Concentration"/> is recharging.
+- Any Shatter with <Trait name="Bountiful Disillusionment"/> will grant you 1 stack of personal <Boon name="Stability"/>

 ### Aegis